 Using a thoroughly modern medium like acrylic paint, doesn't mean you can't get the classic look of chiaroscuro.

-I share my workflow for a chiaroscuro palette for flesh tones in acrylic paint.
+I share my workflow for a chiaroscuro palette for flesh tones in acrylic paint - and a free downloadable cheat-sheet!

 Chiaroscuro means strong contrast between light and dark.
 It was used by Renaissance and Baroque painters to create volume when painting three-dimensional objects and figures.